 The Complete Back Stretch

-To relieve the tension in your back with the help of this quick stretch, all you need to do is grab a countertop, chair, table or a desk.
-Once you are onto the surface, walk a bit backward, bend forward until the head drops between the arms and the back makes a 90-degree angle.
+To relieve the tension in your back with the help of this quick stretch, all you need to do is grab a countertop, chair, table, or desk.
+Once you are onto the surface, walk a bit backward, bend forward until the head drops between the arms and the back make a 90-degree angle.

 Make sure to push the butt upwards in order to put a little pressure on the lower back.
 Hold this position for about 15 seconds and repeat.
 Stretching and strengthening are key to healing and preventing back pain.